Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Maret 2026 00.48.50 UTC
+- WIB: Sabtu, 14 Maret 2026 01.57.42 UTC
-- WITA: Sabtu, 14 Maret 2026 01.48.50 UTC
+- WITA: Sabtu, 14 Maret 2026 02.57.42 UTC
-- WIT: Sabtu, 14 Maret 2026 02.48.50 UTC
+- WIT: Sabtu, 14 Maret 2026 03.57.42 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational